maurobonfietti/rest-api-slim-php/README.md

 For more information about this project, check out my blog post: [How to create a REST API using Slim PHP](https://maurobonfietti.github.io/2019-06-03-rest-api-slim-php/).

-You can also take a look at the [todo list web app](https://github.com/maurobonfietti/rest-api-slim-php-web-app) I developed using this API in Angular.
+You can also look at the [to-do list web app](https://github.com/maurobonfietti/rest-api-slim-php-web-app) I developed using this API in Angular.

 ## :speech_balloon: CONTRIBUTING: